algosup/2024-2025-project-4-web-fpga-team-5/README.md

 1. Click on Create.

-2. Click on the name text-box, then, enter your example name.
+2. Click on the name text box, then, enter your example name.

 3. Click on Add Example, then, select the wanted files.

-> ![NOTE]
+> [!NOTE]
 > You can also drag and drop them directly inside the section.

 4. Click on the Create button.